axodotdev/cargo-dist/book/src/reference/config.md

 Example: `include = ["my-cool-file.txt", "../other-cool-file.txt", "./some/dir/"]`

-This is a list of additional *files* or *directories* to copy into the root of all [executable-zips][] that this setting affects.
+This is a list of additional *files* or *directories* to copy into the root of all [archives][] that this setting affects.
 The paths are relative to the directory of the Cargo.toml that you placed this setting in.
 Globs are not supported.

 ### auto-includes